U.S. Yield Curve – Which Yield Spread Matters?

 U.S. Yield Curve – Which Yield Spread Matters?
-Investors should care about an inverted yield curve, which has preceded every U.S. recession over the past 50 years.
+An inverted yield curve, which has preceded every U.S. recession over the past 50 years, is something that investors should care about.
 Image: Real Investment Advice

 Yield Curve – 2Y/10Y U.S. Treasury Yield Spread and 2Y/10Y German Treasury Yield Spread The U.S. and German yield curves are decoupling, suggesting a slower economic activity in the United States.
 Image: Morgan Stanley Wealth Management